 The Institute publishes the Barometer of Franco-British Economic Relations, the only ressource providing a comprehensive, dynamic and detailed overview of trade in goods and services between the two countries.
 Based on an analysis of official French and British sources, the Barometer is published on an annual basis. www.crosschannelinstitute.com https://crosschannelinstitute.com/en/barometre/

 Franco-British Chamber of Commerce & Industry

 The Franco-British Chamber of Commerce & Industry, created in 1873, is the oldest international chamber of commerce in Europe.
-It offers its members – companies of all sizes, all sectors of activity, and of French and British origin – a wide range of tailor-made services to help them develop their Cross-Channel activities.
-Established in Paris for more than 145 years, the Franco-British Chamber is a powerful business network that accompanies and brings companies together.
-The Business Connect offer, from member to member, allows a privileged and efficient relationship. www.francobritishchamber.com
+It offers its members – companies of all sizes, all sectors of activity, and of French or British origin – a wide range of tailor-made services to help them develop their cross-Channel activities.
+Established in Paris for more than 146 years, the Franco-British Chamber is a powerful business network that supports and brings companies together.
+The “Business Connect” service, from member to member, fosters a privileged and efficient relationship. www.francobritishchamber.com

 Department for International Trade (DIT) – British Embassy in France

 The Department of International Trade (DIT) ensures the United Kingdom’s prosperity and global prosperity by promoting and financing international trade and investment and defending free trade.

 International Economic Department, it is responsible for: